soderlind/virtual-media-folders/readme.txt

 = How It Works =

-Media Manager uses a custom taxonomy to assign media to folders.
+Virtual Media Folders uses a custom taxonomy to assign media to folders.
 This means:

 * Your media files stay exactly where they are on the server
 * URLs never change when you reorganize